jiya19g/StudyBuddy/README.md

 ## 📝About the project

 StudyBuddy is a web application that allows students to find study partners for any topic of their choice.
-The application is built using the Django framework and is deployed on Azure.
-The application is also containerized using Docker and is deployed using Github Actions.
+The application is being built using the Django framework.

  > StudyBuddy solves the problem of students not being able to find study partners for a particular topic.
 The application allows students to find study partners for any topic of their choice.
 The application also allows students to create study groups for a particular topic.